-A fetus with a gastroschisis may have intrauterine growth restriction (IUGR) 6.
+A fetus with gastroschisis may have intrauterine growth restriction (IUGR) 6.

-- maternal serum alpha-fetoprotein (MSAFP) may be elevated: the extent of AFP rise is often greater for a gastroschisis than for an omphalocoele
+- maternal serum alpha-fetoprotein (MSAFP) may be elevated: the extent of AFP rise is often greater for gastroschisis than for an omphalocele

-The herniated content is towards the right side of the umbilical cord in most cases; colour Doppler may be useful to locate the cord in relation to the herniation.
+The herniated content is towards the right side of the umbilical cord in most cases; color Doppler may be useful to locate the cord in relation to the herniation.
 This causes the fetal abdominal circumference to be smaller than expected for gestation age.
-The herniated bowel often appears free floating rather than contained.
-The herniated bowel wall can be thickened due to oedema.
+The herniated bowel often appears free-floating rather than contained.
+The herniated bowel wall can be thickened due to edema.

 Treatment and prognosis

 There can be an intra-uterine mortality rate of 10-15%.
 The condition of the bowel at birth is the single most important prognostic factor.
-An antenatal diagnosis of gastroschisis may facilitate a planned delivery in a specialised unit (tertiary care centre) with parental counselling as well as surgical planning.
+Antenatal diagnosis of gastroschisis may facilitate a planned delivery in a specialized unit (tertiary care center) with parental counseling as well as surgical planning.
 Most infants are treated surgically on the first day of life.
-In general, it carries a good survival rate post surgery 3.
-Some state that the smaller the gastroschisis, the greater the risk of ischaemia to the herniated gut due to a more severe restriction of blood flow.
+In general, it carries a good survival rate of post-surgery 3.
+Some state that the smaller the gastroschisis, the greater the risk of ischemia to the herniated gut due to a more severe restriction of blood flow.
 Antenatal diagnosis of accompanying fetal bowel dilatation (especially if over 20 mm 8) is also considered a poorer outcome.